pyiso80/EoBP_04/Java Intro.md

 ### Computation
 - #### is the manipulation of information by either humans or machines.
 ### Computers
-- #### Machines that do computation.
+- #### Machines that do computation (Machines that manipulate information).

-(Computer as computing machines)
-Information Processing
+### What is information?
+How it's represented, stored, exchanged?
+- writing (text)
+- Much later, sound, and images comes
+- Before computer's were invented, information is created, processed, and consumed only by humans.
+- Now,

-How do we represent information digitally?
-There can be many ways
+## How do we represent information digitally?

-Representation
+- The story start with a switch, which can be in one of the two possible states, on and off.
+- A single switch doesn't do much.
+- But..., how a bout an array of switches

-	Representation of numbers (Mathematical numbers)
+## Representation of numbers (binary numbers)
 		1 bit
+		    only two values, 1 and 0
-		2 bit (4 VALUES, 0 TO 3)
+		2 bit
+		    4 values, 0, 1, 2 3
 		3 bit
-		4 bit (16 VALUES, 0 TO 15)
+		4 bit

-		8 bit (1 byte) (0 TO 255)
+		8 bit (commonly called a byte)
+		    256 values (0 to 255)
 		32 bit, 4 bytes
+		    4294967296 values (0 to 4, 294, 967,295)
+		    This is over 4294  millions (over 4 billions)
 		64 bit, 8 bytes

-Textual Representation, Printing, Monitor Display
+		    (18.446 trillions ~ 18.446 x 10^18 values)

+## How do we represents letters and symbols

+We can form arbitrary rules

+        0000 = A , 0100 = E , 1000 = I , 1100 , M
+        0001 = B , 0101 = F , 1001 = J , 1101 , N
+        0010 = C , 0110 = G , 1010 = K , 1110 , O
+        0011 = D , 0111 = H , 1011 = L , 1111 , P

+If choices were arbitrary, we can't not exchange.
 	LETTERS
 		A-Z -> 65 TO 90
 		A-Z -> 97 TO 122
-	NUMERIC
+	Digits
 		0 TO 9
 	And others
 		such as @, $, }